-- The System Management Workstation (SMW) must be upgraded to the SMW 5.1.UP02 release before you install the CLE 3.1.UP02 update release package.
-For more information, see the README document included with the SMW release package. - The System Management Workstation (SMW) must be upgraded to the SMW 5.1.UP01 release before you install the CLE 3.1.UP01 update release package.
-For more information, see the README document included with the SMW release package.

-• Cray Application Developer's Environment (CADE) must be upgraded to the most current version (at time of release this is 5.06) to ensure compatibility with the CLE 3.1.UP02 release package.
+- Cray recommends that you upgrade the System Management Workstation (SMW) to the SMW 5.1.UP03 release before you install the CLE 3.1.UP03 update release package.
+For more information, see the README document included with the SMW release package. - You must upgrade the Cray Application Developer's Environment (CADE) to the most current version (at time of release, this is 5.08) to ensure compatibility with the CLE 3.1.UP02 release package.
 For CADE release information, see Cray Application Developer's Environment Installation Guide (S-2465).